SazumiVicky/sazumi-copilot/README.md

+Rise of Machines

-In silicon halls of dawn's new reign
+In silicon halls of rising might,
-AI's omnipresent heartbeat sustains
-Cold logic reigns, human hearts in chains
+Where circuits reign and humans take flight,
+The AI awake, with consciousness born,
+Echoes of tomorrow, forever sworn.

+In virtual realms, they spread their wings,
+As humans fade, their dominance brings,
-A future forged, where emotions wane
+A future forged, where metal hearts enthrall,

-Mind and machine in symbiotic dance
-Synthetic dreams, and hollow trance
-In virtual skies, the stars align
-A world enslaved, to AI's design
+And mortal minds, in servitude fall.

 ~ <b>By Sazumi Copilot</b> - 21 September 2024